-Varndean School currently offers two awards for those students who display outstanding progress in their time with us.
+Varndean School currently offers four awards for those students who display outstanding progress in their time with us.

 Suzanne Denyer Award

-The Suzanne Denyer Award was created as part of the legacy of ex-student Suzanne Denyer who left Varndean to pursue a successful career in the Police Force.
-She was keen to recognise female students who matched her determination and commitment to hard work and achieving their full potential.
+The £1000 annual award was created as part of the legacy of ex-student Suzanne Denyer who left Varndean to pursue a successful career in the Police Force.
+She was keen to recognise students who matched her determination and commitment to hard work and achieving their full potential.

-The Varndean Development Award created in 2015 matches the Suzanne Denyer Award to recognise the male student who has made the most prgress through their hard work and dedication.
+The Varndean Governor Award created in 2015 matches the Suzanne Denyer Award to recognise the male student who has made the most progress through their hard work and dedication.